Ultimate Guide to Understanding Mutual Funds

 The first thing to do if you’re looking to invest in mutual funds is to sit down and do some homework.
 As discussed, there are myriad mutual funds out there, and they’re all different.
 You’ll want to pay close attention to what each fund offers, the costs associated with it, and the risks, too.

-If you’ve found a mutual fund that you think is a good fit for your portfolio, you’ll want to choose a brokerage or platform that will allow you to buy shares of a given fund, or otherwise have an account that you can trade with, such as a retirement account.
+If you’ve found a mutual fund that you think is a good fit for your portfolio, you could choose a brokerage or online platform that will allow you to buy shares of a given fund, or otherwise have an account that you can trade with, such as a retirement account.

 From there, it’s more or less about placing an order and executing the trade.
-And, after that, managing and rebalancing your portfolio every so often.
+And, after that, it’s about managing and rebalancing your portfolio every so often.

 Working With Financial Advisors: Finding Guidance in Mutual Fund Investing

-As with all investments, if you feel that mutual fund investing has thrown you for a loop or is over your head, you can and maybe should reach out to a financial professional for guidance.
-Advisors of various types should be able to help you figure out which funds may be a good fit, describe their fees and risks, and help you make a wise selection that will help put you on track to reaching your financial goals.
+As with all investments, if you feel that you could use some guidance with mutual fund investing, you could reach out to a financial professional.
+Financial advisors should be able to help you figure out which funds might be suitable, describe their fees and risks, and help guide you in making a selection that could put you on track to reaching your financial goals.

 The Takeaway

 Mutual funds are companies that pool investors’ money, and then invest it in numerous types of securities on their behalf.
 Investors can purchase or invest in shares of mutual funds and add them to their portfolios.
-Mutual funds can be useful to new or beginner investors, as they offer built-in diversification, and active management.
+Mutual funds can be useful to new or beginner investors, as they offer a degree of built-in diversification, and often, active management.

 Ready to invest in your goals?
 It’s easy to get started when you open an investment account with SoFi Invest.
 You can invest in stocks, exchange-traded funds (ETFs), mutual funds, alternative funds, and more.
 SoFi doesn’t charge commissions, but other fees apply (full fee disclosure here).